Keith Cieplicki

-Keith Cieplicki (born June 6, 1963) is a former college basketball player and women's college basketball coach.
+Keith Cieplicki (born June 6, 1963) is an American former college basketball player and women's college basketball coach.
 From 1997 to 2003, he coached at Vermont, where he posted a 127–53 (.705) record.
 He left Vermont to take the head coaching job at Syracuse.
 In his three seasons there, he posted a 28–55 overall record.
 After the 2006 season he resigned.
 He was named one of the 50 Greatest Sports Figures from Vermont by Sports Illustrated.

 Playing career

 Cieplicki was the first Vermont high school player to ever score over 2,000 points while at Rice Memorial High School, where he played under his father Bernie Cieplicki Sr. He was a two-time Vermont high school athlete of the year and led Rice to a state title in 1980.

 After high school, Cieplicki played college basketball at William & Mary where he was a three-time ECAC South first team all-conference selection and helped the Tribe reach its first-ever postseason tournament with a berth in the 1983 NIT.
 Through 2020–21, Cieplicki is seventh all-time in scoring with 1,812 points at William & Mary and had his number 14 retired by the school.

-Cieplicki was taken in the seventh round by the Los Angeles Lakers in the 1985 NBA Draft.
+Cieplicki was taken in the seventh round by the Los Angeles Lakers in the 1985 NBA draft.